Royal British Legion: Festival of Remembrance

 The Legion organises 'The Festival of Remembrance' in Royal Albert Hall, London on the Saturday before Remembrance Sunday.
+It is currently televised.
 Originally featuring composer John Foulds's World Requiem it now includes military displays by current members of the armed forces, choral works, and prayers.
 It culminates with Servicemen and Women, with representatives from youth uniformed organizations and uniformed public security services of the City of London, parading down the aisles and onto the floor of the hall.
 There is a release of poppy petals from the roof of the hall.

 On the day there are two performances.
 The matinee is open to any member of the public.
-The evening event is open only to members of the Legion and their families, and is attended by senior members of the Royal Family; starting and ending with the British National Anthem, God Save The King, and includes the three cheers led by the army's London District Garrison Sergeant Major at the finale.
+The evening event is open only to members of the Legion and their families, and is attended by senior members of the Royal Family; starting and ending with the British National Anthem, God Save the King, and includes the three cheers led by the army's London District Garrison Sergeant Major at the finale.
 In 2007, the second half of the evening event was aired live on BBC Radio 2.
 BBC One showed the event an hour later.

 Most parts of the Festival are of a formal, thought-provoking, and solemn nature.
 In recent years, the items have included more contemporary performers to attract a younger audience.
 They have included family members of serving military personnel (e.g. The Poppy Girls and the Military Wives choir); singers Gregory Porter, Joss Stone, Jim Radford and James Blunt, the latter two of whom being both military veterans; and the animatronic horse used in the war film War Horse.

-Musical accompaniment for the event is provided by a military band from the Household Division together with The Countess of Wessex's String Orchestra, joined by musicians of the Royal Air Force (via the RAF Music Services through the RAF Salon Orchestra) and representatives of the Royal Marines Band Service.
+Musical accompaniment for the event is provided by a military band from the Household Division together with the Duchess of Edinburgh's String Orchestra, joined by musicians of the Royal Air Force (via the RAF Music Services through the RAF Salon Orchestra) and representatives of the Royal Marines Band Service.